KatieLeve/data-analytics-course/module_7/README.md

 # Video Lessons:

 - [ ] Curate the videos you watched for your topic of choice and add here under "Video Lessons".

+For this week I would like to focus on Power BI.
+I will be going through the Alex the Analyst videos and follow along with his dashboard tutorial.
+I would then like to create my own dashboard with a data set, possible with the help of ChatGPT or Tidy Tuesdays
 - [ ] Ideas for videos could be Alex the Analyst videos on advanced excel topics, intermidiate SQL, or intro to Python from his [Data Analytics Bootcamp](https://www.youtube.com/watch?v=PSNXoAs2FtQ) series.

 # Assignment: